hm-lang/core/proposals/README.md

         Previous = NextPrevious
     return Current

-fibonacci(Times: dbl): dbl
+fibonacci(Times: dbl): int
     GoldenRatio: dbl = (1.0 + \\math sqrt(5)) * 0.5
     OtherRatio: dbl = (1.0 - \\math sqrt(5)) * 0.5
-    return (GoldenRatio^Times - OtherRatio^Times) / \\math sqrt(5)
+    return int{Round: (GoldenRatio^Times - OtherRatio^Times) / \\math sqrt(5)}

-# TODO: this might be contradictory with the fact that they return something different;
-# the "default names" for the return values are "Int" and "Dbl", so those are technically different:
-# just return null and print the result.
 # COMPILE ERROR: function overloads of `fibonacci` must have unique argument names, not argument types.

+# NOTE: if the second function returned a `dbl`, then we actually could distinguish between
+# the two overloads.
+This is because default names for each return would be `Int` and `Dbl`,
+# respectively, and that would be enough to distinguish the two functions.
+The first overload
+# would still be default in the case of a non-matching name (e.g., `Result := fibonnaci(Times: 3)`),
+# but we could determine `Int := fibonacci(Times: 3)` to definitely be the first overload and
+# `Dbl := fibonacci(Times: 7.3)` to be the second overload.
 ```

+TODO: clean up, return overloads are filtered by name, not type:

 There is the matter of how to determine which overload to call.
 We consider
 only overloads that possess the specified input arguments.
 If there is an explicit type